 I was the chief technology officer at Mocavo.com, a venture-backed family history company in Boulder, CO, which was acquired by Findmypast.
 I previously worked at FamilyLink.com, where we developed a top-5 Facebook application (“We’re Related”), and at More Good Foundation.

 I’ve been quoted or mentioned on Wired.com, InformationWeek.com, Lifehacker.com, Entrepreneur.com, Seth Godin’s blog, and Smashing Magazine.
-I write occasionally about politics, technology, and religion.
-I developed a popular WordPress plugin called What Would Seth Godin Do.
+I blog occasionally here.

 I grew up in Las Vegas.
 I began computer programming at age 12 when my grandfather gave us his IBM PC and I read the DOS and BASIC manuals cover to cover.
 Later my parents sent away for the Power C compiler, and I began programming in C. I frequently walked to Radio Shack to buy transistors, diodes, and other odds-and-ends to build and play with.
 In high school, I had a brief stint at not being a full-time nerd.
 I was a missionary in Brazil for two years.
 I graduated from Brigham Young University with a BS in Business Management.